RapahelS/minecraft-gemini-ai-god-plugin/readme.md

 - [x] Ported voice synthesis to Speechify (super godly narrator voice for free!
 IT EVEN BREATHES!)
 - [x] Improved context handling (cured the AI god of dementia)
-- [x] seperated model usage into "primary" and "secondary" model so that a cheaper model may be used for medial tasks
+- [x] separated model usage into "primary" and "secondary" model so that a cheaper model may be used for medial tasks
 - [x] decreased call count to primary model and unified commands and communication behaviour to one context
 - [x] Added real multi-turn mode (including model responses in context)
 - [x] Improved system instruction prompt design for better roleplay output
 - [x] Gave the AI a better sense of time using minecraft time of day timestamps
-- [x] various bug fixes and codbase improvements
+- [x] various bug fixes and codebase improvements
 - [x] added new decree function for the ai to drop floating commandments in the world if it is displeased
-- [x] added model tempurature configuration control to improve model creativity
+- [x] added model temperature configuration control to improve model creativity
 - [x] Rolling context expiry for new multi-turn when token limit is approaching
-- [x] Give the AI eyes using the papermc ImageryAPI and gemini vison api (so the AI can decide if your monuments to its honor are ugly or not)
+- [x] Give the AI eyes using the papermc ImageryAPI and gemini vision api (so the AI can decide if your monuments to its honor are ugly or not)
   - [x] Added player camera item (get with `/givecamera`) for fun photography for god missions
-  - [ ] Functioning structure rendering with automatic camera positioning (WIP)
+  - [x] Functioning structure rendering with automatic camera positioning
 - [x] Created sequential but non-blocking thread queue for the api wrapper class (AsyncTaskQueue in GptAPI)

 Todo: